 Because a website powered by WordPress is built on solid and clean HTML and CSS styling, the search engines are easily able to digest and interpret every page with ease.
 Even a basic, no-frills, WordPress installation with no additional plug-ins has some good SEO practices built into it, making it much more likely to be indexed.

-#6: Proven Website Framework
+Reason #6: A Proven Framework

 This one is not immediately obvious, but very important nonetheless.

 WordPress has been around for a long time now, and has resulted in a very robust, stable, efficient, and proven code structure.

 For a system that’s developed mainly by a team of volunteers, it has far less bugs in it than some proprietary systems we could mention.

 To date, I’ve never seen a WordPress site crash or fail as a result of a bug in the core code.
 Believe me, as someone who worked for 16 years as a programmer in a variety of disciplines, I know this is impressive by any standard!